snayfach/MIDAS/README.md

 ```
 Then repeat for pangenomes instead of repgenomes.

-It's totally fine to provide a subset of the entire species_info.tsv file.
+This also works on a subset of the entire species_info.tsv file, e.g. `/path/to/IGGdb/v1.0.0/my_subset_metadata/species_info.tsv`